lhindman/cs121-lab07-1/README.md

 Use the following javadoc comments to implement the required functionality in the ArrayUtilities class.

 ```
+/**
+* Swap the values at the positions indicated by index1 and index2
+*    within the data array.
+This method modifies the array referenced
+*    by the variable data.
+Nothing is returned by the method.
+*
+* @param index1 Position of value within data array to swap
+* @param index2 Position of value within data array to swap
+* @param data Reference to an array of integers containing values to be swapped
+*/
 private static void swap(int index1, int index2, int[] data) {...}
 ```

 ```
+/**
+* Sort the integer values in the array refeferenced by data in ascending order
+*     using the Bubble Sort algorithm.
+This method modifies the array referenced
+*    by the variable data.
+Nothing is returned by the method.
+*
+* @param data Reference to an array of integers to be sorted
+*/
 public static void sort(int[] data) {...}
 ```